 - Rationale of Medical Opinion

-The VA provides monthly compensation to eligible disabled veterans.
+Veterans Affairs provides monthly compensation to eligible disabled veterans.
 After the VA has determined that a condition or disability is connected to military service, the VA will assign a disability rating based on the severity of the disability.
 This rating affects how much disability compensation the veteran may receive monthly.

 Many things go into an application for disability benefits.
 For example, veterans may be required to attend medical appointments to diagnose or further explain a condition to the VA.
 In most cases, a nexus letter is a necessary part of the application that gathers an independent medical opinion from a medical professional who understands your case.